w86763777/pytorch-image-generation-metrics/README.md

         'path/to/images', fid_stats_path)
     ```

-#### Set PyTorch as backend
+### Accelerating Matrix Computation by PyTorch
 - Set `use_torch=True` when calling functions `get_*` such as `get_inception_score`, `get_fid`, etc.
-- **WARNING** when set `use_torch=True`, the FID might be `nan` due to the unstable implementation of matrix sqrt.
+- **WARNING** when `use_torch=True` is used, the FID might be `nan` due to the unstable implementation of matrix sqrt.
-- This option is recommended to be used when evaluate generative models on a server machine which is equipped with high efficiency GPUs while the cpu frequency is low.
+- This option is recommended to be used when evaluating generative models on a server which is equipped with high efficiency GPUs while the cpu frequency is low.

 ## License